Is your child struggling at school?

 Garret has worked as a School Psychologist for 10 years and prior to that brings a wealth of experience working with children and adolescents in various mental-health related fields.
 He has travelled all over Manitoba to provide services to rural, northern and Indigenous communities.

 Kristin has worked as both a School Psychologist and a clinical therapist for over 15 years.
-She provides a unique perspective to the team with her therapeutic background and is an expert on challenging behaviours.
+She provides a unique perspective to the team with her therapeutic background and is an expert on both Autism and challenging behaviours.

 Our assessments look at all areas—strengths and weaknesses.
 You get a thorough, practical report that's helpful for years.